Einjerjar/img2pdf.py/README.md

 ### TODO
 > Short term goals
 > * pdf2Img GUI
->   * !!POSTPONED!! will finish all other short term goals then just do one unified GUI
+>   * !!
+POSTPONED !! :: will finish all other short term goals
+then just do one unified GUI
 > * pdfMerger
 >   * [x] Allow merging of pdf files